toolzmaker/DiscordSaveDeleted/README.md

 Trashcan icon with an arrow in the right upper corner of Discord window opens Deleted messages list.
 It contains a list of deleted messages of active channel<br/>
 To resize that window move your cursor to the right bottom corner of it.<br/>
 <img src="https://i.imgur.com/jUr3gxc.gif"><br/>
+(this video has a small mistake - extension icon is in UPPER right corner, not bottom)<br/>
 You can delete every message from memory by clicking [X] button.<br/>
 To record several channels, just open a new browser tab with needed channel and make sure this script is working.<br/>
 You can switch between channels and every channel will show its deleted messages storage.<br/>